hirosystems/api-toolkit/README.md

 * Node.js signal handlers that provide a way to shut down long-running application components gracefully on unhandled exceptions or interrupt signals.

+### CPU Profiler

+* Fastify server that controls a profiler capable of generating:
+    * `.cpuprofile` files for CPU usage analysis
+    * `.heapsnapshot` files for memory usage analysis

 ### Logger

 * Standardized logger configuration using [pino](https://github.com/pinojs/pino)